Salesian College, Farnborough

-Salesian College, is an independent Roman Catholic day school in Farnborough, Hampshire, England.
-It admits boys from the age of 11 to 18, and girls in the Sixth Form.
-The College was founded in 1901 as a small preparatory school for boys, but soon expanded to provide secondary education owing to its increasing popularity.
+Salesian College is an independent Roman Catholic school in Farnborough, Hampshire, England.
+Founded in 1901 as a small preparatory school for boys, it soon expanded to provide secondary education owing to its increasing popularity.
+In November 2022, the school had a total of 634 pupils enrolled, 129 in the Sixth Form.
 For the 2007–08 academic year, the College announced that it would admit girls into the Sixth Form for the first time.
-The college has a strong record of academic achievement, with a 100% pass rate at GCSE in 2015, and 99.5% at A Level.

 History

+Establishment

 In 1901, Bishop Cahill of the Diocese of Portsmouth invited the Salesians of Battersea to take over the orphanage, a former tin factory, in Queen's Road, Farnborough.
 This marked the beginning of the Salesians' work in education in the local area and as a parish.

-By 1902 a reporter in Sheldrakes Military Gazette noted that the thirty 'poor Catholic waifs and those sons of sore stricken Roman Catholic parents' had a home 'comfortable in every respect', and were learning trades to prepare them for life's struggles.
+By 1902 a reporter in Sheldrakes Military Gazette noted that the thirty 'poor Catholic waifs and those sons of sore stricken Roman Catholic parents' had a home 'comfortable in every respect', and were learning trades.

+The numbers of boys attending the school increased as a result of boarding requirements becoming heavier.
+As a result, a new dormitory was constructed along with a small refectory and some additional classrooms.
+Prior to World War I, the new wing and tower was completed which consisted of the dormitories and toilets on the upper floor, and the staff refectory and modern kitchen facilities located on the lower floor, were created.

+Structural growth

 Under previous Headmaster, Mr Wilson, the College witnessed substantial structural growth, the most significant being the erection of the Sean Devereux Sixth Form Centre providing facilities for girls, and new classrooms built equipped with improved technology.
+During the Great War, 58 former Salesian College pupils were killed, whilst others who took part were awarded decorations for their efforts during the Great War.
+In 1916, the area which is now the school playground was acquired, and the school playing fields located on Park Road were purchased to be used in the War effort for the "Grow More Food campaign".

+In 1956, work began on the construction of the Blackburn Building.
+It provided facilities for ten new classrooms, a new hall, gymnasium, as well as changing rooms.
+By 1963, new laboratories and a lecture hall were constructed alongside the new school.
+The school became an independent grammar school in 1966, and by 1970, the preparatory school was discontinued which saw the departure three years later of the Salesian Sisters.
+In 1979, Salesian College had no boarders attending the school, something which had never occurred in the school's history until that point.
+As a result, this led the school to becoming a provision for day pupils only.